 We chose the cheapest insurance option at about $20/day.
-You’ll see that additional cost added on once you make your selection and request booking.
+You’ll see that additional cost added on once you make your selection and request a booking.
 If interested, you can also add on damage protection, roadside assistance or trip insurance.
 We declined all of these coverages.

 When you book, you’ll have to put down a deposit.
 Our initial deposit was about 30% of the total cost.
 Outdoorsy collected the remaining charges about two weeks before our trip.

 One last fee consideration for your Outdoorsy RV rental is the security deposit.
 Our security deposit was charged to our credit card a couple of days before we picked up the camper van rental.
 And yes, it was a charge, not just a hold.
 Our deposit was a little more than half of the overall rental cost, so not an insignificant amount.